Aliases for CYP26A1 Gene

 GeneCards Summary for CYP26A1 Gene

 CYP26A1 (Cytochrome P450 Family 26 Subfamily A Member 1) is a Protein Coding gene.
 Diseases associated with CYP26A1 include Caudal Regression Syndrome and Mixed Germ Cell Cancer.
-Among its related pathways are Phase II conjugation and Metabolism of xenobiotics by cytochrome P450.
+Among its related pathways are Signaling by GPCR and Adipogenesis.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP26C1.

 UniProtKB/Swiss-Prot for CYP26A1 Gene